0xMartin/NetworkAppTestingTool/README.md

 # 🔧 Configuring of the Testing Tool

-In order to ensure the versatility of our black box testing tool, we've devised a straightforward method for users to convey precisely what tasks they want the tool to undertake.
-This is achieved through the utilization of YAML-formatted configurations for test sets.
-These configurations serve as blueprints, enabling the tool to execute tasks reliably and efficiently.
+To ensure the versatility of this black box testing tool, a simple method has been devised to allow users **to define exactly what tasks** the tool should perform.
+This is achieved by using test suite configurations in **YAML format**.

-The configuration language of our tool is designed to be intuitive, comprising a set of keywords that users can easily manipulate to tailor their testing requirements.
-Writing configurations for our tool is akin to crafting configurations for GitLab CI/CD pipelines, ensuring familiarity and ease of use for those experienced with such processes.
+The configuration language of this tool is designed to be intuitive, comprising a set of keywords that users can **easily manipulate** to tailor their testing requirements.
+Writing configurations for the tool is akin to writing configurations **for GitLab CI/CD pipelines**, ensuring familiarity and ease of use for those experienced with such processes.

 ## 🚀 VS Code extension for NATT

 > **Extension README [here](./vscode-extension/natt-configuration-editor)**

-To further streamline the process of creating and managing your test configurations, we offer a Visual Studio Code (VS Code) extension.
-This extension provides a robust environment with features such as syntax highlighting, code completion, and snippet support specifically for test-config*.yaml files.
+To further streamline the process of implementing and managing your test configurations, is available a **Visual Studio Code extension**.
+This extension provides this features:

-**Key Features:**
 * **Running Tests:** Running the test directly in the VS code environment.
 * **Code Completion:** Intelligent suggestions are provided as you type, helping to speed up the writing process and reduce errors.
 * **Snippets:** Predefined snippets are available to quickly insert common configuration patterns and structures.